pmark/GameDSL2D/README.md

 }
 ```

+## Entity States

+(See a complete list of convenient built-in states)[/blob/main/EntityStates.md], and learn how to create your own.

 ## Contribution

 We welcome contributions to GameDSL2D!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 If you have any questions, feel free to open an issue or reach out to us directly.